google/clusterfuzz/docs/production-setup/setting_up_a_fuzzing_job.md

 ```

 The `RELEASE_BUILD_BUCKET_PATH` in the above example is a regular expression
-that specifies which bucket to read files from.
-Any files in the bucket that
+that specifies which bucket to read build archives from.
+Any files in the bucket
-match the specified expression are treated as potential builds for this job.
+that match the specified expression are treated as potential builds for this job.
 In this example, a build at the path `gs://my-bucket/my-build-123.zip` would be
 a match, and would be used by this job.

-The `REVISION_PATTERN` is used to compute the "revision number" for this build.
+The `([0-9]+)` regex in `RELEASE_BUILD_BUCKET_PATH` is used to compute the
-This is used to determine which builds are newer than others.
-The build with the
+[revision number] for this build.
+This is used to determine which builds are
-highest revision number will always be selected for fuzzing.
-ClusterFuzz expects
+newer than others.
+The build with the highest revision number will always be
-that any build with a greater revision number than another is the newer build.
+selected for fuzzing.
+ClusterFuzz expects that any build with a greater revision
+number than another is the newer build.

-Note the parentheses around the revision number in both expressions.
-These are
+**Note**: The parentheses around the revision number regex are required and
-match groups that ClusterFuzz uses to determine which part of the expression
+is the match group that ClusterFuzz uses to determine which part of the
-represents the revision number, and are required.
+expression represents the revision number.

-For other options not related to build, see the more general [local
-instructions].
+For a complete list of options, checkout `bot/env.yaml` in the source
+checkout.

 # Advanced options